top of page

 MFA (Museum of Fine Arts in Boston) opens its door for free on Saturday, February 1 to celebrate Lunar New Year.
 KCSB participates in the celebration with Chinese and Vietnamese cultural organization, and perform re-enactment of SeBae (세배), a bowing ceremony to elders.

-Also, Korean Traditional and Contemporary dances will be performed in Alfond Auditorium.
+Also, Korean Traditional and Contemporary dances performed in Alfond Auditorium.

 Garam Gugak Ensemble